-What didn't: In a 375 degree oven, my pretzels turned golden brown long before they became completely crisp.
-Next time, I'll lower the oven temperature to 350 or even 325 and bake them an extra 20 minutes or so to ensure they turn into crunchy logs before burning.
+What did not: In a 375°F oven, my pretzels turned golden brown long before they became completely crisp.
+Next time, I'll lower the oven temperature to 350°F or even 325°F and bake them an extra 20 minutes or so to ensure they turn into crunchy logs before burning.

-Suggested tweaks: The long longs can be a bit cumbersome, especially if your boiling pot is relatively narrow.
+Suggested tweaks: The long logs can be a bit cumbersome, especially if your boiling pot is relatively narrow.
 Cutting the logs into bites would ease that difficulty.